 num, it is not a palindrome

 Want to be strong at OOP in Python?
-If yes, I would suggest you to take the course below.
+If yes, I would suggest you take the course below.

 Object Oriented Programming in Python